Divyansh-Atri/AAD-project-/Quantum Walk Algorithm/README.md

 ## Overview

 **Quantum Walk Algorithms** is a comprehensive research and implementation project exploring the dynamics of quantum walks on graphs.
-This repository provides "from-scratch" Python implementations of core quantum algorithms, avoiding black-box libraries for the algorithmic logic to ensure transparency and educational value.
+This repository provides Python implementations of core quantum algorithms, avoiding black-box libraries for the algorithmic logic.

 Key implementations include:
 *   **Discrete-Time Quantum Walks (DTQW):** On line and cycle graphs with configurable coins (Hadamard, Balanced).